-Another unique design feature is that each of the ukes have dolphin-shaped tuners attached.
+Another unique design feature is that each of the ukuleles has a dolphin-shaped tuner attached.
 The standard model includes downloadable lessons to get started on learning the instrument at home.
-As one of the best ukulele starter kits, a set is also available with extra strings, picks, beginner guide, decorative stickers, and lesson books.
+As one of the best ukulele starter kits, a set is also available with extra strings, picks, beginner guides, decorative stickers, and lesson books.

 Sound: 7/10 – The Mahalo comes with cheap strings, but quality strings will give a decent tone

 Playability: 6/10 – Lots of variation in quality – it’s hard to be sure what you’ll get

 Aesthetics: 10/10 – Kids will love the color options and dolphin design

 Longevity: 8/10 – If you have a responsible child, it will last them until they’re ready for a serious professional instrument